Searching for ways to save and earn extra money this year?

 Become a Virtual Assistant or Freelancer

-As a freelancer, you have the ability to set your own pay rate and schedule.
+As a freelancer, you have the ability to set your own pay-rate and schedule.
 The options are almost endless.
-From resume writing to building a website and data entry, for every skill you have there’s an option for you to offer your services online.
+From resume writing to building a website and data entry, the options are endless.
+For every skill you have there’s an option for you to offer your services online.

 Start a Blog and Monetize It